 This Exhibition and Holiday Sale continues.
 The earlier you come the better you will be pleased, as you will have more time to select.
 But the goods are all good, from start to finish.

-15c, 25c, 35c, 50c, 75c.
+Ladies' Scalloped and Embroidered Swiss Handkerchiefs at 15c, 25c, 35c, 50c, 75c.
 Greatest values ever offered.